medic/cht-docs/content/en/apps/guides/hosting/ec2-setup-guide.md

 1. Create or Restore EBS Volume

-    - Create or [Restore](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-restoring-volume.html) your EBS Volume
+    - Create or [Restore](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-restoring-volume.html) your EBS Volume, tagging appropriately, so it can be found later.
-        - Be sure to tag appropriately
     - Attach volume to EC2 instance
     - [Increase disk size](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/recognize-expanded-volume-linux.html) (Optional)
     - If you are using a newly created EBS Volume, you will have to format the disk appropriately: